+We first introduce the procedure of FedAvg underpinning FedMeld.
 The training process consists of $R$ iterations (steps), denoted by $ {\mathcal{R}} = \left\{1, \ldots, R\right\}$.
-We assume that each serving satellite aggregates the model from its covered clients every $E$ iterations, and we define $ {\mathcal{I}}_E = \left\{ {\left. {kE} \right|k = 1,2, \ldots, \left\lfloor {\frac{R}{E}} \right\rfloor } \right\}$ as the set of synchronization steps of each area, where $k$ is the index of the global round.
+We assume that each serving satellite aggregates the model from its covered clients every $E$ iterations, during which all participating clients within the same area perform synchronized local updates.
+We define $ {\mathcal{I}}_E = \left\{ {\left. {kE} \right|k = 1,2, \ldots, \left\lfloor {\frac{R}{E}} \right\rfloor } \right\}$ as the set of synchronization steps of each area, where $k$ is the index of the global round.
 Since the devices in the same region are located nearby, we assume that they will be handed over to a new satellite parameter server at the same time according to some criteria such as distance and signal-to-noise ratio (SNR).
 In addition, considering partial device participation, in the $k$-th global round, the serving (nearest) satellite of area $ i $ randomly selects a device set, $ \mathcal{U}_{k,i} $ (with cardinality $ U_i $), out of $ \mathcal{N}_i $ to participate in the training process.